vladnusk/in-house-challenge/README.md

 2. While at that, what's your favourite plugin with it and what's so superb about it?
    (If you can't decide you are allowed to mention more than one, hehe)

 - You are right, I can't decide what is my favorite one.
-I will definetelty say Emmet, Auto Import, Prettier and Eslint, because they make development faster, easier and cleaner.
+I will definitely say Emmet, Auto Import, Prettier and Eslint, because they make development faster, easier and cleaner.

 3. Please add a screenie ...
    You can find a file 'ide-screen.jpg' in the root directory